sambattalio/gameboy/README.md

 ## Development plan

-I am planning on splitting up the files logically, with a cartridge file, a processor file, ...
+I am currently reading up on VRAM before I dig into it.
+The plan is to take it down during breaks this semester!

 I Think most of the stuff for the processor and cartidges can be found in the Full manual referenced below.